MicrosoftDocs/memdocs/windows-365/subscription-ends.md

 When your subscription expires, it goes through the following stages: Expired > Disabled > Deleted.
 The Expired stage starts immediately after the subscription has reached its end date.

 - **Annual subscriptions.** If you turn off recurring billing on an annual subscription, it goes through the same stages as an expired subscription.
 The first stage starts on the anniversary of the annual subscription, not the date that you turned off the subscription's recurring billing setting.
 - **Monthly subscriptions.** If you cancel a monthly subscription, it immediately moves to the Disabled stage on the date you cancel it.
-This means that your users immediately lose access to the Windows 365 assets, and only admins have access to the data for the next 90 days.
+In the Disabled stage, your users immediately lose access to the Windows 365 assets, and only admins have access to the data for the next 90 days.

 The following table explains what you can expect when a paid Windows 365 subscription expires.